baconpaul/two-filters/resources/NightlyBlurb.md

-This is the nightly build of the side quest starting point.
+This is the nightly build of two filters. not signed yet on mac. not even close to finished. come back later
-You do not want this.
-Its a test pre-plugin.